 King was rescued from wandering the desert with his sister, Duchess.
 With no food, water or shelter, they were desperate and exhausted.
 They were terrified of us at first but soon learned to trust us and even eat out of our hands.
 They fill our barnyard with grace and beauty.

 Premarin is a drug that women take in menopause and is made from a pregnant horse's urine.
 The pregnant horse cannot move for 8 months while she is hooked up to a catheter.
 They don't want the babies, they just want the pregnant urine, so when the babies are born the babies are rounded up and sent to slaughter.
-Lazar and his look-alike sister Zoe were rescued at the last minute when they were a few months old.
+Lazar and his twin sister Zoe were born to the Premarin industry and were rescued from slaughter, at the last minute when they were a few months old.
 They were terrified of humans at first but with time and patience they are now like huge puppy dogs.
 They will live at The Gentle Barn for the rest of their lives and will always be together.

 Lela was rescued from a backyard butcher with her mother.
 She was so sick when we found her, riddled with parasites, emaciated, with an eye infection, a runny nose and a high fever.
 It took weeks for her to get well.
 Now she is very friendly and healthy, and even jumps up on us to get treats and hugs.

 Lucy was raised on a private ranch as a pet, but not given much attention.
 When the ranch shut down she was going to be sent to slaughter but was given to us instead.
-She loves attention and even comes with us to schools and events and poses for hugs and pictures like a celebrity.
+She loves attention and hugs and even and poses for pictures like a celebrity.
 We are grateful to have her!

 Madonna was taken away from her mom at birth and chained so she couldn't walk.
 To make her get into the truck to slaughter she was stabbed with a pitchfork.
 When we brought her home to The Gentle Barn she was emaciated, filthy, terrified and very sick.
 After months of care Madonna's wounds have healed, she loves people and her favorite place to be is snuggled up next to someone.